French Imperial Army (1804–1815): Horse artillery

 The cavalry were supported by the fast-moving, fast-firing light guns of the horse artillery.
 This arm was a hybrid of cavalry and artillery with their crews riding either on the horses or on the carriages into battle.
 Because they operated much closer to the front lines, the officers and crews were better armed and trained for close-quarters combat, mounted or dismounted much as were the dragoons.
 Once in position, they were trained to quickly dismount, unlimber (deploy), and sight their guns, then fire rapid barrages at the enemy.
 They could then quickly limber (undeploy) the guns, remount, and move on to a new position.
 To accomplish this, they had to be the best trained and most elite of all artillerymen.
 The horse batteries of the Imperial Guard could go from riding at full gallop to firing their first shot in just under a minute.

 There were 6 administrative regiments of horse artillery plus one in the Guard.
 In addition to the batteries assigned to the cavalry units, Napoleon would also assign at least one battery to each infantry corps or, if available, to each division.
 Their abilities came at a price, however, as horse batteries were very expensive to raise and maintain.
 Consequently, they were far fewer in number than their foot counterparts, typically constituting only one-fifth of the artillery's strength.
-Each regiment was equippted with twenty-four 4pdr and 12 howitzers.
+Each regiment was equipped with twenty-four 4pdr and 12 howitzers.
 With the creation of the Guard Foot Artillery in 1808 the regiments of the Horse Artillery were reduced to 2 squadrons with two companies each.

 Logistics

 Of all the types of ammunition used in the Napoleonic Wars, the cast iron, spherical, round shot was the staple of the gunner.
 Even at long range when the shot was travelling relatively slowly it could be deadly, though it might appear to be bouncing or rolling along the ground relatively gently.
 At short range, carnage could result.In the French Imperial Army, the ammunition columns were grouped into Equipment Trains or Train des Équipages.
 In 1809, there were more than 11 battalions, with a 12th forming in Commercy, including two reserve battalions being formed in Spain.
-Each battalion was composed of 6 companies, of which each was commanded by a captain and oversaw some 44 other ranks.A battalion headquarters comprised 4 x officers (a captain in command), 5 x NCOs, and 5 x craftsmen.
+Each battalion was composed of 6 companies, of which each was commanded by a captain and oversaw some 44 other ranks.
+A battalion headquarters comprised 4 x officers (a captain in command), 5 x NCOs, and 5 x craftsmen.
 Each company numbered 1 x officer (sous-lieutenant), 7 x NCOs, 4 x craftsmen, 80 x drivers, 36 x vehicles, and 161 x horses.